 He saved $295 when he purchased his home.
-Eleven months later Harry scheduled the inspection because he thought his electric bills were too high.
-The Solar Detective inspected the solar, found the problems, recommended the solutions, introduced him to a quality contractor for repairs which allowed Harry to begin enjoying his beautiful new home.
-His system had not been functioning the entire 11 months, Harry could have avoided $3000 of SDGE bills if he had the solar inspected during the contingency period.
+Eleven months later Harry scheduled the solar inspection because he thought his electric bills were too high.
+The Solar Detective performed the solar inspection, found the problems, recommended the solutions, introduced him to a quality contractor for repairs, which allowed Harry to begin enjoying his beautiful new home.
+His system had not been functioning for the entire 11 months, Harry could have avoided $3000 of SDGE bills if he had the solar inspection during the contingency period.

 Could Have Saved ~ $3000

 One of our recent clients, Dan, contacted us after living in his new home for a year.
 Dan was having issues with the solar system at his new house.
-It turns out when he was buying this $2+million house his realtor, who is very accomplished, recommended a solar installer to check the solar before contingencies were removed.
+It turns out when he was buying this $2+million house, his realtor, who is very accomplished, recommended her solar installer to look at the solar before contingencies were removed.
 The system on the home is a ground mount consisting of 69 panels with 4 inverters.
 And this is what he heard; ...This system is too old, it should be completely removed and replaced with current technology.. at a price of close to $100,000.

 What did Dan really need?
 He needed to call The Solar Detective.
-Dan called The Solar Detective to get an opinion from a company that does not perform repairs or installations, avoiding the potential conflict of interest.
-The Solar Detective let him know he only needed to replace the 2 bad inverters, remove some vegetation and clean the panels.
-The Solar Detective was able to connect Dan with two companies, that we've vetted, who gave him pricing on that best solution.
+Dan eventually called The Solar Detective to get a solar inspection from a independent 3rd party that does not perform repairs or installations, avoiding the potential conflict of interest.
+The Solar Detective let him know that he only needed to replace 2 bad inverters, remove some vegetation and clean the panels.
+The Solar Detective referred Dan to two companies, that were vetted, who gave him pricing on the best solution.
 Dan saved $95,000 and has a functioning solar power plant.

-In addition to knowing the good guys and the snakes, we'll provide an unbiased assessment.
+In addition to knowing the good guys and the snakes, we'll provide an unbiased assessment during our solar inspection.

 600 volts on the roof!!!

-Everyone is familiar with the 110 volts in their household plug outlets, and no one wants to get zapped by the 110 volts.
-The wire in the photo above carries 600 volts on the roof and as you can see it was melted completely in half.
-The fire hazard could not be more extreme.
-The Solar Detective discovered the issue, called it out, made recommendations and provided an independent 3rd party for repairs.
+Everyone is familiar with the dangerous 110 volt outlets in their homes, no one wants to get zapped by that 110 volts.
+The wire in the photo above is a typical wire that carries 600 volts on the roof of a solar installation.
+As you can see, when something goes wrong, the energy in the wire can melt the wire quickly.
+These types of fire hazards could not be more extreme.
+The Solar Detective discovered the issue during the solar inspection, called it out, made recommendations and referred an independent 3rd party for repairs.

 Safety Safety Safety

-Do you think it would be necessary to have the solar inspected on a NEW home that's listed for more than $12 million, when the solar was installed by a reputable company?
-This buyer did, and it's a good thing.
-The Solar Detective found multiple structural deficiencies and other issues that needed to be addressed.
+Do you think it would be necessary to have a solar inspection on a NEW home, that's listed for more than $15 million, when the solar was installed by a reputable company?
+This buyer did, and it's a good thing they had a solar inspection.
+The Solar Detective found multiple structural deficiencies and other issues during the solar inspection that needed to be addressed.